Distributed Indexing¶

 There are two parties involved in distributed indexing:

-- Workers build partial shards
+- Workers build segments

 Lance does not provide a distributed scheduler.
 The caller is responsible for launching workers and driving the overall workflow.